Shrikanthcodes/Reddit-Topic-Modeling-and-Sentiment/README.md

 Challenges Faced:
 -----------------------------------------------------------------
-1) Data Scaling, I tried using 5 months of data in the starting, but I lacked enough compute power to get results

-2) Dataset cleaning and processing took a long time, and therefore could not be tuned as much as I would have liked

-3) Time and deadline constraints stopped me from meeting all the project goals
+1) Data Scaling; Used data for the month of Oct 2018, instead of using data over 6 months as planned, due to time consideration and compute power throttling issues

+2) Time and deadline constraints; LDA model could have been tuned further

 Code Source:
 ------------------------------------------------------------------